-The best way to get a passing grade for this course is to write an Article Report, participate in roleplay and analysis of case studies, create a "Dear Abby" Question, submit a "Dear Abby" Response, complete the multipart examination, and maintain a Theory Or Model Journal.
+The best way to get a passing grade for this course is to write an Article Report, participate in role-play and analysis of case studies, create a "Dear Abby" Question, submit a "Dear Abby" Response, complete the multipart examination, and maintain a Theory Or Model Journal.
 These assignments will all be graded.
 In addition to completing these assignments, you are expected to participate in other in-class activities and exercises.

 It is important that our classroom is a supportive environment.
-Beepers, cells phones, ipads, ipods, video games, laptops, and similar technological devices must be turned off at the beginning of each class session.
-(If using a laptop to take notes in class you must inform me of this intention before the start of the class session and email a copy of your notes before 11:55 pm that same day.
+Beepers, cells phones, ipads, ipods, tablets, video games, laptops, and similar technological devices must be turned off at the beginning of each class session.
+(If using a device to take notes in class you must inform me of this intention before the start of the class session and email a copy of your notes before 11:55 pm that same day.
 If the notes are not sent to me as an email attachment prior to 11:55 pm you will be marked absent for that class.)
 When listening to others, be attentive and encouraging.
 Work hard on extending courtesy and respect to all.
 Poor listening habits or distracting behaviors may result in a reduction in your grade.

-The best way to get in touch with me is e-mail.
-On Mondays through Fridays, I tend to check email at least once a day, and I try to guarantee I will not let forty-eight hours pass without checking and responding to email messages.
+Outside of class sessions the best way to get in touch with me is email.
+On Mondays through Fridays, throughout the first 10 weeks of the term, I tend to check email at least once a day.
+I guarantee I will not let forty-eight hours pass without checking and responding to emails.
 The best way to make sure that your email message receives the prompt attention it deserves is to use the email function within the course's Moodle shell.
-Moodle tends to experience fewer difficulties with my linnbenton edu address than other systems do.
+Moodle tends to experience fewer difficulties with my linnbenton.edu address than other systems do.
 If you must use another email account, please use your Linn-Benton account.
 Please put COMM218 in the subject line of your email.
 That will ensure I do not lose your email in the flood of other messages I receive.
 A third option, and least preferred, is to use some other account.
 If you must resort to this, in addition to including COMM218 in the title, be sure to include the name you are registered in this course under.
 This will ensure I do not lose or overlook your email message.